Urban Meyer Blames ‘Malicious’ J.T. Barrett Pre-Game Injury On Cameraman: Barrett Said ‘He Hit Me’ [Video]

 Urban Meyer, coach of the Ohio State University football team, is on the warpath to find out which cameraman hurt J.T.
 Barrett’s knee prior to the big game against Michigan on Saturday, November 25.
-According to Jeremy Raunch of Fox19now.com, Raunch spoke to a witness that viewed J.T.’s injury as malicious and not accidental.
-However, Raunch called that testimony only the viewpoint of one person.
+According to Jeremy Raunch of Fox 19, Raunch spoke to a witness that viewed J.T.’s injury as malicious and not accidental.

+However, Raunch called that testimony the viewpoint of one person.
 According to CBS Sports, Barrett did not think that the person who ran past him and ran into his knee on the sideline did it maliciously.
 The below video shows J.T. speaking about the incident that happened on the crowded sideline, with Barrett admitting that he didn’t even see a camera.
 Other witnesses that saw the person run into Barrett’s knee saw camera equipment, but were not able to discern if the person was a photographer or broadcast TV crew member.

-Either way, Barrett – No. 16 of the Ohio State Buckeyes – is ready to suit up again and play next week in the Big Ten Championship against Wisconsin.
+Either way, Barrett is ready to suit up again and play next week in the Big Ten Championship against Wisconsin.
 According to USA Today, Urban wants an “all-out investigation” into who ran into J.T. prior to the game and caused his knee to twist sideways.

 Here's another look at J.T.
 Barrett's injury pic.twitter.com/jsFAzZo91T